 Should a client keep a state acquired for too long, it is likely to become unreachable at some point, forcing clients to re-acquire.

 Ogmios uses a simplified version of the above state-machine.
 Or more exactly, it exposes a simplified version and handles some of the complexity behind the scene for you.
-As clients, Ogmios will give you 3 possible requests: Acquire, Query, Release.
-A typical sequence would be to start by Acquiring a state on a given point and then make a few queries, and then release.
+As clients, Ogmios will give you method to acquire a state, query that state and release the state.
+A typical sequence would be to start by acquiring a state on a given point and then make a few queries, and then release.
 The release step is optional although it is a bit more polite to say goodbye at the end of a conversation.

 It is also possible to submit queries directly without acquiring.
 As a consequence, Ogmios will acquire the tip of the chain, run the query and release it for you.
 This is the easiest way to send queries if you don’t care about capturing a particular state.
 Note however that this may create race conditions if you send multiple queries via this method.
 Indeed, the tip is changing quite often on the network, and two subsequent queries may actually run on two different points of the chain.
 While this is generally safe for most queries, it may also put your application in an unexpected state when crossing epoch boundaries or hard-forks.

 .
-The point has the same format as points in the local-chain-sync protocol.
+The point has the same format as points in the chain synchronization protocol.
 That is, they can be block header hashes or the special keyword "origin"

 (though there’s very little chance that one will be able to acquire the origin!).